A communal village located on the south side of Mt Gerizim in Samaria.

 In 1991 a Yeshiva (Jewish educational institute) was built here, which contributed to the rapid growth of the village.

-The settlement is located to the south of Mount Gerizim, which is the Biblical "mount of the blessing" (Hebrew: Har Brakha).
-The southern view below shows the ascent to the settlement, located on the top of this hill.
+The community is located to the south of Mount Gerizim, which is the Biblical "mount of the blessing" (Hebrew: Har Brakha).
+The southern view below shows the ascent to the community, located on the top of this hill.

 Click on the photos to view in higher resolution...